Adam Weston MBACP (Accred), NCFED(Accred)

 Hello, name is Adam , I am the principle counsellor at Ceredigion Counselling Services.

-I am a fully qualified counsellor and accredited member of both the BACP (British Association for Counsellors and Psychotherapists) and the NCFED (National Centre for Eating Disorders).
+I am a fully qualified clinical supervisor, counsellor, psychotherapist and accredited member of both the BACP (British Association for Counsellors and Psychotherapists) and the NCFED (National Centre for Eating Disorders).

 I describe myself as an integrative therapist, combing both my core "Person Centred" or "Humanistic" model with "CBT" (Cognitive Behavioural Therapy).

-Some of the areas I work with include: anxiety, depression, alcohol and drug problems, eating disorders, anger management, stress, low self esteem, relationship counselling, historical family and childhood issues, grief, gambling problems.
+Some of the areas I work with include: anxiety, depression, alcohol and drug problems, eating disorders, weight loss coaching, anger management, stress, low self esteem, relationship counselling, historical family and childhood issues, grief, gambling problems.

 Whatever the problem, whether a past, present or possible future issue, taking the time for ourselves to explore and reflect on the problem can enable us to identify our options and choices, empowering us to move on with our lives.